Volunteering Innovation Fund

 Where can I learn more?

-There is a wealth of information to support people and organisations wishing to apply for funding through the Volunteering Innovation Fund.
-This includes Fact Sheets, Funding guidelines, criteria and staff on-hand to answer your questions.
+We’re here to help and want to make sure applying for funding is easy.
+There is a wealth of information on ParkConnect to support people and organisations wishing to apply for funding through the Volunteering Innovation Fund.
+This includes fact sheets, funding guidelines, and video tutorials.